Doctor of Law and Policy

 Tuition includes textbooks, meals during intensive sessions, and other program materials.

-After the introductory session, scholars meet for a one-weekend intensive session each month in Boston.
-Weekend intensive classes meet from 12:30 PM – 9:00 PM Friday, 8:30 AM – 9:00 PM Saturday, and 8:30 AM – 3:00 PM Sunday.
+After the introductory session, students meet for a weekend residency each month in Boston.
+Weekend classes meet from 1:00 PM – 8:30 PM Friday, 8:30 AM – 8:30 PM Saturday, and 8:30 AM – 3:00 PM Sunday.
 Weekend classes may include course lectures, workshops, group and individual meetings, guest speakers, and other activities.
 A sample schedule of a weekend meeting is available here.
-Normally, at least one intensive during each year of the program is held off-site at a center of law and policy, such as Washington, D.C., Chicago, or New York City.
+One residency each year is held off-site at a center of law and policy, such as Washington, D.C., Chicago, or New York City.

 Does Northeastern University have arrangements with local hotels during the weekend sessions?

 Yes.
-Students are strongly encouraged to reside at the Club Quarters Boston during monthly weekend sessions.
-Residence encourages group cohesion and facilitates knowledge exchange, growth, professional respect, and collegiality among students.
-It also enables students to fully concentrate on their academic studies.
-Students may take advantage of special discounted room rates at the Club Quarters.
+Students are encouraged to reside at either Club Quarters Boston or the Hilton Downtown/Faneuil Hall during monthly weekend sessions.
+Students may take advantage of special discounted room rates at both facilities.

 What is the dress code during weekend intensive sessions?